dsboulder/query_reviewer/README.md

 ## Acknowledgements ##

 Created by Kongregate & David Stevenson.
 Refactorings and compilations of all fixes since was done by Nathan Esquenazi.
+Also, ajvargo for helping with some fixes.

 Copyright (c) 2007-2008 Kongregate & David Stevenson, released under the MIT license